Anticipatory Care Planning is about helping people think ahead.

 – Things to think about

 Videos show people telling their own stories about taking part in ACP conversations and planning.

 NHS Inform also provides patient information and links for ACP.

-There is an ACP guide for health and care professionals have an ACP guide help them to support people who would benefit from Anticipatory Care Planning.
+There is an ACP guide for health and care professionals who are caring for people who would benefit from Anticipatory Care Planning.

-The EC4H programme offers workshops to help professionals talk about Anticipatory Care Planning.
+The EC4H programme offers workshops on Anticipatory Care Planning.

-Start to talk about thinking ahead and planning for the future when people are still well.
-Identify people who have poor or deteriorating health.
-Make plans for good care with people who are dying and those close to them.
-Read more about anticipatory care planning in the EC4H Web Resources
+We start to talk about thinking ahead and planning for the future when people are still well.
+We identify people who have poor or deteriorating health, and make plans for good care with people who are dying and those close to them.
+Read more in the EC4H Web Resources

-1) ACP should be part of future care planning with all older people and people with long term conditions; and is offered to anyone who has been diagnosed with a life-limiting or serious illness.
+ACP-Talk 1: Future care planning helps older people and people with long term conditions or complex health needs; and anyone who has a life-limiting or serious illness.

-2) ACP is important if a person’s health is starting to deteriorate.
-It is time to talk about future care and what the person would like to happen or would not want.
+ACP-Talk 2: Planning ahead is important when a person’s health is starting to deteriorate.
+It’s time to talk about what the person would like to happen or would not want.
 We can ‘hope for the best’ and ‘plan for when/if’ things change.

-ACP-Talk 3: When someone is seriously ill and at risk of dying, talking about an anticipatory care plan with the person and the people close to them is important.
+ACP-Talk 3: When someone is seriously ill and at risk of dying, talking about an individual care plan with the person and those close to them is important.

-- We talk about what we can do to help; and explain why some treatments will not work or not work well for this person.
+- We talk about what we can do to help; and explain why some treatments do not work or are not of benefit for this person.

-What happens when someone is dying– information leaflet for patients, families and professionals.
+What happens when someone is dying– patient/ family information leaflet

 SPICT (Supportive & Palliative Care Indicators Tool)